 A cataract is a cloudy area in the lens of your eye hat prevents light from clearly passing to the retina.
 It occurs when protein fibers in the lens of the eye are damaged.
 Once a cataract begins to form, it gradually grows opaque, causing faded, blurry and dim vision that worsens over time.
 Left untreated, cataracts can eventually lead to blindness.
 Fortunately, cataract eye surgery is a quick and effective procedure that removes cataracts forever.

 With more than two decades of cataract surgery experience, Dr. John Kirk has established a reputation as one of Northern Colorado’s most knowledgeable and trusted eye surgeons.
-If you have cataracts, please contact Kirk Eye Center today by calling (970) 744-2566 or completing the form on this page.
+If you have cataracts, contact Kirk Eye Center today by calling (970) 744-2566 or completing the form on this page.
 Our Loveland practice proudly welcomes patients from Windsor, Fort Collins and throughout the region.

 Some cataract sufferers compare their vision quality to peering through a smudged camera lens or a misty windshield.
 As the condition advances, your vision will continue to deteriorate and your symptoms will evolve over time.